zaurh/CoTam/README.md

 Coil (for loading images asyncronous)

-Navigation (for navigation between composables)
+Navigation (for navigating between composables)

 Dagger Hilt (for dependency injection)